wp-plugins/comment-popularity/README.txt

 === Comment Popularity ===

-Contributors: pauldewouters, mattheu,humanmade,cfo-publishing
+Contributors: pauldewouters,mattheu,humanmade,cfo-publishing
 Tags: comments,vote,upvote,karma,widget
-Requires at least: 3.8.4
+Requires at least: 3.9
-Tested up to: 4.0
+Tested up to: 4.2-alpha
-Stable tag: 1.3.3
+Stable tag: 1.3.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Comment Popularity gives visitors to your site the ability to vote comments up or down.
+Comment Popularity adds the ability for logged in users to vote on comments.

 == Description ==

-With this plugin, visitors of your site will be able to vote comments up or down.
+With this plugin, members of your site will be able to vote comments up or down.
 Think Reddit comments.

 After activating the plugin, there will be up/down arrows next to each comment and the total weight of the comment.
 Comments are sorted by weight in a descending order.